-Services that are covered for you What you must pay when you get these services Outpatient Hospital Observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
-In-network: \$200 copayment for each outpatient hospital observation visit.
-For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
-Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
-Out-of-Network (POS): 30% coinsurance for each outpatient hospital observation visit. \$1,500 for out-of-network (POS) services per calendar year.
-Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient and pay the cost sharing amounts for outpatient hospital services.
-Even if you stay in the hospital overnight, you might still be considered an outpatient.
-If you are not sure if you are an outpatient.
-If you are not sure if you are an outpatient, you should ask the hospital staff.
-You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
-If You Have Medicare - Ask!"
-This fact sheet is available on the web at https:// www.medicare.gov/publications/11435- Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
-TTY/ TDD users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week.
-Outpatient hospital services We cover medically necessary services you Prior authorization is required for
+What you must pay when you get thesethat are covered for youservices nt Hospital Observation In-network: \$300 copayment for each outpatient iven to determine if you need to ed as an inpatient or can be d.
+Out-of-Network: 30% Coinsurance for each outpatient hospital observation visit.
+Observation services are covered provided by the order of a or another individual authorized by sure law and hospital staff bylaws patients to the hospital or order t tests. ess the provider has written an dmit you as an inpatient to the you are an outpatient and pay the ing amounts for outpatient and pay haring amounts for outpatient ervices.
+Even if you stay in the vernight, you might still be d an outpatient.
+If you are not sure an outpatient.
+If you are not sure an outpatient, you should ask the taff.
+Iso find more information in a fact sheet called Are You a npatient or Outpatient?
+If You icare - Ask!
+This fact sheet is on the web at https:// icare.gov/publications/11435- or-Outpatient.pdf or by calling DICARE (1-800-633-4227).
+TTY 1-877-486-2048.
+You can call heers for free, 24 hours a day, 7 eek.
+1-877-486-2048.
+You can call hbers for free, 24 hours a day, 7